Punjab: Sayyid dynasty (c. 1410–1450 CE)

-Langah sultanate (c.
+Langah Sultanate (c.
 1450–1540 CE)

-In 1445, Sultan Qutbudin, chief of Langah, a Jat Zamindar tribe established the Langah Sultanate in Multan after the fall of the Sayyid dynasty.
+In 1445, Sultan Qutbudin, chief of Langah (a Jat Zamindar tribe), established the Langah Sultanate in Multan after the fall of the Sayyid dynasty.
 Husseyn Langah I (reigned 1456–1502) was the second ruler of Langah Sultanate.
 He undertook military campaigns in Punjab and captured Chiniot and Shorkot from the Lodis.
 Shah Husayn successfully repulsed attempted invasion by the Lodis led by Tatar Khan and Barbak Shah, as well as his daughter Zeerak Rumman.

 Modern period

-Mughal empire (c.
+Mughal Empire (c.
 1526–1761 CE)

-The Mughals came to power in the early sixteenth century and gradually expanded to control all of the Punjab from their capital at Lahore.
-During the Mughal era, Saadullah Khan, born into a family of Punjabi agriculturalists belonging to the Thaheem tribe from Chiniot remained Grand vizier (or Prime Minister) of the Mughal Empire in the period 1645–1656.
+The Mughals came to power in the early 16th century and gradually expanded to control all of the Punjab from their capital at Lahore.
+During the Mughal era, Saadullah Khan, born into a family of Punjabi agriculturalists belonging to the Thaheem tribe from Chiniot remained grand vizier (or Prime Minister) of the Mughal Empire in the period 1645–1656.
 Other prominent Muslims from Punjab who rose to nobility during the Mughal Era include Wazir Khan, Adina Beg Arain, and Shahbaz Khan Kamboh.
 The Mughal Empire ruled the region until it was severely weakened in the eighteenth century.
 As Mughal power weakened, Afghan rulers took control of the region.
-Contested by Marathas and Afghans, the region was the center of the growing influence of the Misls, who expanded and established the Khalsa Raj as the Mughals and Afghans weakened, ultimately ruling the Punjab,Khyber Pakhtunkhwa and territories north into the Himalayas.
+Contested by the Marathas and Afghans, the region was the center of the growing influence of the misls, who expanded and established the Sikh Confederacy as the Mughals and Afghans weakened, ultimately ruling the Punjab, Khyber Pakhtunkhwa, and territories north into the Himalayas.

+18th Century Punjabi Muslim states

+Pakpattan state (1692–1810 CE)

+Following the disintegration of the Mughal Empire, the shrine's Dīwān was able to forge a political independent state centered on Pakpattan.
+In 1757, Dīwān 'Abd as-Subḥān gathered an army of his Jat murīds, attacked the Raja of Bikaner, and thereby expanded the shrine's territorial holdings for the first time east of the Sutlej.
+Around 1776, the Dīwān, supported mainly by his Wattu murīds, successfully repelled an attack by the Sikh Nakai Misl, resulting in the death of the Nakai leader, Heera Singh Sandhu.

+Sial State (1723 – 1816)

+Sial state was established by the 13 Sial Chief Nawab Walidad Khan Sial in 1723.
+He gradually gained control of the lower Rachna doab, including the cities of Chiniot, Pindi Bhattian, Jhang and Mankera.

+Next chief, Inayatullah Khan (r.
+1747– 1787) was a successful general who won 22 battles against Bhangi Misl and the Multan chiefs.

+Sikh Empire invaded Jhang multiple times from 1801 to 1816.
+Sial state was annexed by Sikh Empire and Ahmad Khan Sial was awarded a Jagir by Ranjit Singh.